 An orderly and flexible daily routine

 Children feel secure when they know what is expected from them and what activity is coming next, so a flexible daily routine is important.
 A good preschool will include both teacher-led activities (opening and closing “meetings,” circle times, literacy/story times) and child-directed activities (painting, building with blocks, solving puzzles).
+A daily schedule may look like this:

 - Breakfast (nutrition, social interaction)